daibar/daibar-site/src/pages/about.md

 <br/>
 <br/>
 I'm a strong believer in work that pushes technology forward for social justice, climate change mitigation and digital privacy.
 What we work on matters and the people we work with do too. 😃🤙

+Speaking of technology, these days I generally work in Typescript backend/frontend (VueJS), Ruby on Rails and SQL in my current role but have worked in the .NET ecosystem and even noSQL databases such as MongoDB extensively previously.
+I'm also constantly interested in learning new frameworks and different programming languages.
+Feel free to check out my projects page to get a better idea of what I like to play with in my free time!